Yanrishatum/heeps/README.md

 # Heeps
 An "advanced" Heaps extension library.

+## Announcement
+Library is in a state of migration due to multiple reasons.
+Changes are as follows:
+* Structure will change from using same packages as Heaps to following: `ch2`, `ch3` and `cherry`, for `h2d`, `h3d`, and `hxd` respectively.
+* Migration will be done over time and backward compatibility will be done via typedefs.
+Readme would be over time as well.
+* Library itself going to be renamed as to produce less confusion, so keep that in mind.

 ## Ideology
-* I looked at Heaps and found the lack of features and general spartan feature-list rather shitty.
+* I looked at Heaps and found the lack of features and general spartan feature-list rather meh.
-* I'd push some of that to main library, but I doubt they'll be accepted.
+* I'd push some of that to main library, but I doubt they'll be accepted - too advanced.
 * I do not blame or have a grudge against Heaps developers, it's their engine which they develop for their needs that arise internally.
 And they want it to be as simple and dumb as possible, avoiding anything too advanced.
 It's their right and their vision.
+And I do the same anyway.
-* My vision is to have a **good and hopefully robust engine** that you can use and have many features out of the box.
+* My vision is to have a **good and hopefully robust engine** that you can use and have many basic features out of the box.
 This is the purpose of this library.
 * Everyone free to PR features they want, I'm not picky.
 * I also take feature requests, but don't expect me to jump right onto it. ;)
 * **Flash is in the past**.
 I do not plan to support flash target.
 If it works - it's a miracle.
 * Code style is all over the place, I'll fix it eventually.
-* No, seriously, if something from Heeps going to be merged into stock Heaps - it's cool.
-I just not going to do PRs with such features just to argue with devs about if that's really needed, will it add unnecessary complexity, etc. I'm doing this in my free time and for fun, and arguing kills the mood for me.

 ## Structure
 * `h2d`, `h3d` and `hxd` packages used in the same way as Heaps do - 2D, 3D and general stuff.
 * `hxd.heaps` package user for internal Heaps features, like macro functions.
 * `hxd.tools` designated for `using hxd.tools.NTools;` that would extend standard functionality of existing Heaps objects.
+* `plugins` folder is for HIDE plugins.

 ## Features